Sumo Electricity Review and Rates

 |Basic Plan Information Documents|

-*Price assumes general energy usage of 3900kWh/year.
+*Price assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Estimated price includes any conditions discounts that may be available.
 Pricing based on Ausgrid network in Sydney, but prices differ between distribution areas.
 September 2019.

 See how Sumo compares to other providers in NSW with our state price comparison report.